Pope Francis visits remote town in Papua New Guinea – DW – 09/08/2024

 Papua New Guinea has a population of around 10 million, out of which 2.5 million are Catholics, according to Vatican statistics.
 They practice Christianity along with local beliefs, rites and rituals.

 This is the second stop of his longest trip abroad so far.
 He started with Indonesia and is visiting four other countries in Southeast Asia and Oceania.
-His next stop is East Timor and Singapore.
+His next stops are East Timor and Singapore.

 tg/sms (dpa, AFP, AP)